 Holiness is self-mastery.
 Holiness is when you realize that you control how you act.
 Holiness is when you understand that you have control over the life you lead and the person you are.
 Holiness is the state of being, achieved when you realize that “the buck stops with you.”
 When a person exhibits “Rashi-like” strength and abstains from immoral and negative behaviors, and when a person exhibits “Ramban-like” strength and at times chooses to abstain from certain behaviors, not because they are prohibited but because they are not conducive to his ongoing growth – this person has become holy.
 We can control ourselves.
 Once we acknowledge that we each possess self-control, we become the master of our decisions and destinies.
 This is kedusha; this is true holiness.

-We often think of holiness as the state of being one reaches because of dynamic, positive spiritual activity.
+We often think of holiness as the state of being which one reaches because of dynamic, positive, spiritual activity.
 While this is certainly true, there is an important first step: self-mastery.
 Holiness is achieved only when one becomes the master of his self.
-Too often, we are enslaved by our desires, passions and proclivities.
+Too often, we are enslaved by our desires, passions, and proclivities.
 We feel we lack control over the direction and quality of our lives.
-We say to ourselves and others, “this is who I am!”
+We say to ourselves and others, “This is who I am!”
 The truth is, there is no such statement as “this is who I am” only, “this is who I choose to be.”
-We often can’t choose the influences which try to propel us in different directions, but we make the final decision if we will act on them.
-The path to holiness is often long and challenging but it all begins with a recognition that we each possess the control and mastery of who we become.
+We often cannot choose the influences which try to propel us in different directions, but we can make the final decision if we will act on them.
+The path to holiness is often long and challenging, but it all begins with a recognition that we each possess the control and mastery of who we become.

 “You shall not oppress your fellow.
 You shall not rob.
 The hired worker’s wage shall not remain with you overnight until morning.”
 (Vayikra 19:13)